Cannon-Clary College of Education

 If you are interested in serving as a principal or assistant principal, then this program is for you.
 The Master of Education degree in Educational Leadership will give you full building-level licensure from the State of Arkansas as a P-12 administrator upon successful completion of the School Leaders Licensure Assessment (SLLA) and three years as a classroom teacher, counselor, or library media specialist.

 What courses are required?

-The M.Ed. in Educational Leadership program consists of 37 hours, including 4 hours of internship.
+The M.Ed. in Educational Leadership program consists of 33 hours, including four hours of internship.
 Please see the curriculum plan for more information.

 For current course schedules, please see the Semester Course Schedules on the Graduate Programs home page.

-Please note: This program requires you to have a valid teaching license and a minimum of 2 years teaching experience to be accepted.
+Please note: This program requires you to have a valid teaching license and a minimum of one year of teaching experience to be accepted.
 It does NOT require you to take comprehensive exams before graduation but you will be expected to prepare and present a professional portfolio.
 Upon completion of your portfolio defense, you will also be required to take an Exit Survey.

 If you already have a valid educationally related master's degree, you may be interested in the Building Level (Principal's) Licensure program of study.
 See our Endorsements for more information.